prometheus-pve/prometheus-pve-exporter/README.rst

                             Exposes PVE cluster info
       --collector.resources, --no-collector.resources
                             Exposes PVE resources info
+      --collector.backup-info, --no-collector.backup-info
+                            Exposes information about guests which are not covered by any backup job

     node collectors:
       node collectors are run if the url parameter node=1 is set and skipped if